 Have a Plan of Departure

-It’s always productive to have an exit strategy in case you feel uncomfortable or overwhelmed.
+It’s always productive to have an exit strategy in case you feel uncomfortable or overwhelmed to Celebrate Sober 4th of July.
 Many people at the party may be drinking, so they may not understand why you want to cut out early and may make it difficult for you to leave.
 Always let your sponsor know where you are going, just in case you need to call them for moral support.
 It’s also a good idea to drive your car so you can leave immediately if needed.

 Call Your Sponsor